 Best Time to Visit Southeast Montana

-The Beartooth Highway is only open seasonally.
-On our late May trip, the road was only open to the top of Beartooth Pass.
+Note that the Beartooth Highway is only open seasonally.
+On our late May trip, the road was open to the top of Beartooth Pass, but not down the other side.

 A 7-Day Southeast Montana Itinerary for Outdoor Enthusiasts